 "To accomplish great things, we must not only act but also dream," said Anatole France.

-Blass, Rachel B. The Meaning of the Dream in Psychoanalysis.
-Albany, NY: State University of New York Press, 2002.
+Blass, Rachel B. 2002.
+The Meaning of the Dream in Psychoanalysis.
+Albany, NY: State University of New York Press. ⍽▢⍽ Compare Jungian dream analysis.

 Bownas, Geoffrey, and Anthony Thwaite.
+2009.
 Japanese Verse.
 Rev. ed.
-London: Penguin Classics, 2009.
+London: Penguin Classics.

-Bugeja, Michael J. The Art and Craft of Poetry.
-Ed.
+Bugeja, Michael J. 1994.
+The Art and Craft of Poetry.
+Red.
 Christine Martin.
-Cincinnati, OH: Writer's Digest Books, 1994.
+Cincinnati, OH: Writer's Digest Books.

 Crossland-Holland, Kevin.
+1980.
 The Penguin Book of Norse Myths: Gods of the Vikings.
-London: Penguin, 1980.
+London: Penguin.

 Dixon-Kennedy, Mike.
+1998.
 Encyclopedia of Greco-Roman Mythology.
-Santa Barbara, CA: ABC-CLIO, 1998.
+Santa Barbara, CA: ABC-CLIO. ⍽▢⍽ Some famous poets, like W. Yeats, are known to have drawn on mythology.

 Grant, Michael.
+1995.
 Myths of the Greeks and Romans.
-New York: Meridian Books /Penguin, 1995.
+New York: Meridian Books /Penguin.

 Hakutani, Yoshinobu.
 Haiku and Modernist Poetics.
 New York: Palgrave MacMillan, 2009.